wavemaker/docs/learn/on-premise/wme-download-copy-installer.md

 ### Download the WME Installer

 **Ubuntu**
-- Download debain package.
+- Download debian package.
 The link will be shared by wavemaker team.
 - wget < Link of wme installer >

 **RHEL**